Solved! Here’s What to Do if Your Amazon Package Is Stolen

 Residents can also ask their neighbors if they have security cameras or doorbell cameras that may have recorded the package being delivered and being removed (as well as the resident’s own security cameras, if they have one).
 A thief or a helpful neighbor securing the package may be visible on the doorbell camera from next door or across the street.

 The package also may have been delivered to the wrong home.
 While not ideal, it happens from time to time due to human error.
-If you are a member of a local social media neighborhood group, you can consider posting the delivery confirmation photo, if there was one, asking if anyone nearby has received a package, or if they recognize the doorstep in the photo.
+If the resident is a member of a local social media neighborhood group, they may consider posting the delivery confirmation photo, if there was one, asking if anyone nearby has received a package, or if they recognize the doorstep in the photo.
 Sometimes it’s faster to do this and have a neighbor reply, “Yes, this is my step!
 Swing by and pick it up!” than it is to go through the official route.